sherfert/GTR/README.md

 ====================================================
 Localizing a fault triggered by a given test input is a time-consuming task.
 The well-known delta debugging algorithm and its derivatives automate this task by repeatedly reducing the given input.
-Unfor- tunately, these approaches are limited to blindly removing parts of the input and cannot reduce the input by restructuring it.
-This paper presents the Generalized Tree Reduction algorithm, an effec- tive and efficient technique to reduce arbitrary test inputs that can be represented as a tree, such as program code, HTML pages, and XML documents.
+Unfortunately, these approaches are limited to blindly removing parts of the input and cannot reduce the input by restructuring it.
+This paper presents the Generalized Tree Reduction algorithm, an effective and efficient technique to reduce arbitrary test inputs that can be represented as a tree, such as program code, HTML pages, and XML documents.
 The algorithm combines an extensible set of tree transformations with delta debugging and a greedy backtracking algorithm.
-To reduce the size of the considered search space, the ap- proach automatically specializes the tree transformations applied by the algorithm based on examples of input trees.
-We evaluate the ap- proach by reducing Python files that cause interpreter crashes and JavaScript files that cause browser inconsistencies.
+To reduce the size of the considered search space, the approach automatically specializes the tree transformations applied by the algorithm based on examples of input trees.
+We evaluate the approach by reducing Python files that cause interpreter crashes and JavaScript files that cause browser inconsistencies.
 The algorithm reduces these files by 50% and 96%, respectively, outperforming both Delta Debugging and another state-of-the-art algorithm.